What are weather graphics?

 Weather graphics are an essential component of helping forecasters communicate to viewers what’s happening next.
 These visual tools provide a clear way to communicate local, state-wide, or even nationwide forecasts.

-Weather graphics can vary greatly and employ different features such as heat, rain, snow, or sun symbols to better illustrate a given forecast.
-They can also be used in television and mobile or combined with other data sets such as traffic to provide more value to users.
-With about 60% of viewers stating that the weather segment is a major reason to watch a newscast according to Magrid and The Weather Company, it is important for your weather broadcasts to stand out.
+better illustrate a forecast.
+They can also be used on television and mobile devices, or combined with other data sets, such as traffic data, to provide more value to users.
+With about 60% of viewers stating that the weather segment is a major reason to watch a newscast, according to Magrid and The Weather Company, your weather broadcasts need to stand out.
 By using this feature, you can provide a robust visual representation of the weather that keeps users educated and engaged.

 How do weather graphics work?

-Weather graphics are first and foremost informed by data.
-Typically, a computer processing system combines data from available tools such as weather radar into a graphical interface that forecasters then use to analyze the data.
-From there, users prepare and issue weather forecasts, watches, severe weather warnings and more.
+Data first and foremost inform weather graphics.
+Typically, a computer processing system combines data from available tools, such as weather radar, into a graphical interface that forecasters then use to analyze the data.
+From there, users prepare and issue weather forecasts, watches, severe weather warnings, and more.

-Additionally, weather graphics can be used to tell or complement a story.
+Additionally, weather graphics can be used to tell a story or complement it.
 Oftentimes, meteorologists piece together their story well before it makes it to air, and during this time, meteorologists select the TV weather graphics that best help tell that story.
 As technology continues to evolve, we can expect meteorologists to increasingly use 3D elements and other intriguing graphics to distinguish themselves from competitors, keep users engaged, and drive loyalty.

 Using weather graphics in television

-TV weather graphics use accurate and near-real-time data to create a visual presentation of the weather forecast.
-These graphics allow meteorologists to tell a compelling story around the weather to help viewers understand the impact it might have on traffic or the weekend.
+TV weather graphics use accurate, near-real-time data to present the weather forecast visually.
+These graphics allow meteorologists to tell a compelling weather story to help viewers understand the impact it might have on traffic or the weekend.
 These visuals can also help prepare viewers for heavy precipitation or severe weather.

 Breaking down the basics of weather graphics

 A good weather graphic is defined by how easily it can be interpreted.
-If viewers don’t resonate with your weather forecast, they may turn to a different station.
+If viewers don’t resonate with your weather forecast, they may switch to another station.
 According to Magrid Research, while most viewers prefer meteorologists in weather broadcasts, 42% of viewers prefer data/graphics as they bring a level of simplicity, straightforwardness and reduce chit-chat.
-That’s why it’s so important to use weather graphics that are not only engaging, but easy to understand by your audience.
+That’s why it’s so important to use weather graphics that are not only engaging but easy to understand by your audience.
 To break it down, a graphical weather forecast should:

 • Convey the information in a consumable, aesthetically pleasing manner.